Baseball, Cakes, Creations, Events / Parties, Food, Monumental Moments, Projects

 Riding in on a Convertible

 It was quite appropriate to arrive in a convertible.
-Unfortunately we couldn’t drive onto the field, but this made it convenient to get ready offsite since there weren’t any goods spots onsite.
+Unfortunately we couldn’t drive onto the field, but this made it convenient to get ready offsite since there weren’t any goods spots at the field.

 Vows at Home Plate